au-ts/libvmm/examples/net/README.md

 LWIP|NOTICE: DHCP request for client1 returned IP address: 172.16.1.251
 ```

-Though the MAC and IP addreses would be different of course.
-There will be a several seconds delay between the Linux userspace network driver initialisation and LWIP DHCP completion.
+Though the MAC, IP and memory addreses would be different of course.
+There will be delay in the tens of seconds between the Linux userspace network driver initialisation and LWIP DHCP completion.
+This is due to all the components being able to initialise first before the guest can get to userspace.
+So LWIP will send many DHCP requests without success, with increasing timeout for each request.